Living organisms and nature working together make up a healthy ecosystem. In streams, it starts with aquatic insects or macroinvertebrates.

 - Larger fish or fish-eating birds, like great blue herons, eat darter fish.

-- As adults - mayflies also are food for insect-eating birds, amphibians, and mammals that live near a stream.
+- As adults - mayflies are food for insect-eating birds, amphibians, and mammals that live near a stream.